 Why is it important to preserve biodiversity, and how do you reconcile this when people in need use the resources that are being protected for their own livelihood?

-Rob McDonald, vanguard scientist with The Nature Conservancy, replies:
+Rob McDonald, lead scientist for the Global Cities program of The Nature Conservancy, replies:

 Why protect biodiversity?
 This is the central question that conservation biologists and natural resource planners seek to answer with our work.

 On a personal level, I'm motivated to protect biodiversity because I love hiking in intact natural areas, where the full diversity of life remains, and I want my young son to also have this opportunity when he grows up.
 This kind of direct love for the land motivates much protection of biodiversity, including the many acts of important conservation done by American fisherman and hunters—they want to protect the landscapes they love spending time in.

 I also believe that the diversity of life on Earth has an innate right to exist that must not be impinged upon lightly.
 I feel it is immoral for humanity to drive any species to extinction unnecessarily.
 Moreover, I and millions of other people get some pleasure in protecting a spectacular species like the Mongolian gazelle even if we ourselves will never see it, simply because we are proud that we will pass this natural heritage on to the next generation.

 More broadly, we are all dependent on the benefits that nature provides us.
 To take just one example, if you want clean water to drink, then in many cases you are dependent on healthy forests and wetlands upstream that filter water before it reaches reservoirs.
 Millions of people in Latin American drink water that the Conservancy helps purify through our water funds, where urban water users help protect and restore natural areas upstream.
 These benefits from nature fundamentally rely on biodiversity, and if critical species are lost then these benefits will disappear.